Simprints/Android-Simprints-ID/fingerprintscanner/src/main/java/com/simprints/fingerprintscanner/v2/README.md

 This can be configured with supplying an appropriate [`ResponseErrorHandlingStrategy`](scanner/errorhandler/ResponseErrorHandlingStrategy.kt).

+Separate from the methods that send a command and await a response, one can register an observer that listens for trigger button presses on the Vero.

 ### Exceptions
 Use of the methods in [Scanner](scanner/Scanner.kt) can throw certain subclasses of certain stock exceptions in the `onError`: